-Growing lavender is not difficult, even for those with less than prime conditions.
-By selecting the right variety for your area, you can easily grow masses of the fragrant, perennial herb for years to come.
+Growing lavender in Maryland is not hard, even for those with less than prime conditions.
+By selecting the right variety for your area, you can produce masses of the fragrant, perennial herb for years to come.
 When we see a plant die off, we replace it with a new plant and make a note of what works and what doesn’t.

 There are over 200 varieties of Lavender.

-Lavender flourishes in arid climates.
-In the Mediterranean where the climate is sunny and dry, and in the rocky soil of English gardens.
-Two varieties that are hardy enough to grow anywhere are English Lavender (Lavandula angustifolia) “Hidcote Blue” and “Munstead”.
+An arid climate is ideal for growing lavender; in the Mediterranean, where the weather is sunny and dry, and in the rocky soil of English gardens.
+Two varieties that are hardy enough to grow anywhere are English Lavender (Lavandula angustifolia), “Hidcote Blue,” and “Munstead.”
 It’s always an adventure to try new varieties and see what grows the best with the least amount of time and effort.

 Considerations when growing lavender.

-First consider the growing conditions.
-Lavender loves dry well drained soil and full sun.
-As for soil-type, if you want to grow your lavender for its essential oils it is recommended that the soil is lean, chalky, and mostly alkaline in its nature.
-This combination minimizes risk of root rot from dampness.
+First, consider the growing conditions.
+Lavender loves dry, well-drained soil and full sun.
+As for soil type, if you want to grow your lavender for its essential oils, it is recommended that the soil is lean, chalky, and mostly alkaline.
+This combination minimizes the risk of root rot from dampness.

-Though the plant is extremely tough and can survive a severe drought, it doesn’t do well in humid summers and severe winters, you can easily lose a plant or two with this sort of weather.
+Though the plant is extremely tough and can survive a severe drought, it doesn’t do well in humid summers and severe winters; you can easily lose a plant or two in this weather.
 In addition, it takes a while for the plant to become established.
-In its first few years, the plant is very sensitive, and requires a few handfuls of compost and fertilizer.
+The plant is very sensitive in its first few years and requires a few handfuls of compost and fertilizer.

-We find that planting on mounds helps to drain water away from the root system, but the truth is in Maryland, the humidity and the recent rise in rainy season makes growing lavender more challenging than it has been in the past.
+We find that planting on mounds helps drain water away from the root system, but the truth is in Maryland, the humidity and the recent rise in the rainy season make growing lavender more challenging than it has been.

 Growing Lavender in containers

 Lavender likes having its roots in a tight space.
-Pots should measure no more than an inch larger than the root ball, if the pot is much larger, there may be a problem with dampness.
-Make sure there is lots of drainage.
+Pots should measure no more than an inch larger than the root ball; if the pot is much larger, there may be a problem with dampness.
+Make sure there is plenty of room for drainage.
 Be sure there’s no standing water in the container.

-For drainage: add some pebbles or rocks in the bottom layer of the pot which will keep excess water away from the roots.
-You can also choose to use a soilless mix for your plants which is mulch and other potting substances mixed together.
+Add some pebbles or rocks to the pot’s bottom layer, which will keep excess water away from the roots.
+You can also use a soilless mix for your plants, mulch, and other mixed potting substances.

-The best soil for growing lavender is gritty or sandy soil with a pH factor between 6.0 and 8.0.
-Lavender requires full sun, needing eight or more hours of direct sunlight a day.
+The best soil for growing lavender is gritty or sandy soil with pH of 6.0 and 8.0.
+Lavender requires full sun, needing eight or more hours of direct sunlight daily.

 Pruning lavender is not at all difficult.
 Each variety may have different requirements.

-The best time for pruning is once flowering is over for us, that is in late June.
-We find that this often results in two blooms per year during a good growing season.
+The best time for pruning is once flowering is over for us, which is in late June.
+This often results in two blooms per year during a good growing season.

 What are your favorite types of lavender?
 What types have you had success growing?
 Let us know!